 By electing to nurture and heal the land as stewards and not destroyers, we continue supporting the progressive intersubjective relationship with nonhuman nature begun by the indigenous people of the region—the Western Shoshone, the Southern Paiute and their ancestors before them.
 In turn, the continued and persistent work of researchers, biologists, land management officials and everyday concerned citizens at Ash Meadows and Devils Hole binds us to an ecological contract begun here long ago when some mischievous child poured a gourd of tiny fish into its thermal waters.
 As to whether or not we choose to maintain this pact into the future, I suspect will directly affect our own evolutionary trajectory and most definitely our temporal and spiritual well-being in that we are implicitly tied to Earth’s natural systems, its rhythms and overall health just as Devils Hole is connected to some unlikely distant spot on the planet some 2,000 miles away.

 Click here to read Part I of this dispatch.

-I would like to thank Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch along with Olin Feuerbacher, aquaculturist, Ash Meadows Fish Conservation Facility, Ambre Chaudoin, fish biologist, Death Valley National Park Service and Phil Pister.
+The author thanks Kevin Wilson, ecologist and manager of the National Park Service Devils Hole program for graciously providing feedback for this dispatch along with Olin Feuerbacher, aquaculturist, Ash Meadows Fish Conservation Facility, Ambre Chaudoin, fish biologist, Death Valley National Park Service and Phil Pister.
 KILL THE PUPFISH photo courtesy of Phil Pister.
 This article is co-published with KCET Artbound.
 Visit Artbound’s Mojave Project page here.